scmacdon/AWSBlog/README.md

 **NOTE**: If you do not know how to set variables, see https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html.

-13. Once the variables are configured, you will see the URL that application can be access at, as shown in this illustation.
+13. Once the variables are configured, you'll see the URL that application can be access at.

 ![AWS Tracking Application](images/greet14.png)